FireFish42/mixed_messages/readme.md

 - [Sources](#sources)

 ## Introduction
-Mixed Messages is a web app that sends random financial advice, biblical quotes, shower thoughts, headlines, and more!
+Mixed Messages is a JavaScript app that sends random financial advice, biblical quotes, shower thoughts, headlines, and more!
 The JavaScript based project is based from Codecademy's Full-Stack Engineer career path, and is meant to be a JavaScript portfolio project.

 ## Technologies
 Project is created with:
 - JavaScript
-- React.js (coming soon)
-- HTML (coming soon)
-- CSS (coming soon)

 ## Launch
 To run this project, clone the source code and run it with [Node.js](https://nodejs.org/en/download/).
 If you have [node](https://nodejs.org/en/download/) installed, type the command `node script.js` into your terminal once the file is downloaded.